Integrated Community Ageing Team

 Inclusions

-The patient should be in need of a CGA:
+The patient should be identified as likely to benefit from a home-based multi-disciplinary CGA:

-• for patients aged under 75 years, the referral needs to be discussed with an ICAT doctor via the hotline.
+• for patients aged under 65 years, the referral needs to be discussed with an ICAT doctor via the hotline 07920 756 995

 Frailty is a complex syndrome to define, but commonly presents as one of the following: